grafana/tempo/docs/sources/tempo/configuration/grafana-agent/automatic-logging.md

 - /docs/tempo/grafana-agent/automatic-logging
 ---

-# The problem of trace discovery
+# Automatic logging: Trace discovery through logs

 Running instrumented distributed systems is a very powerful way to gain understanding over a system, but it brings its own challenges.
-One of them is discovering those traces.
+One of them is discovering which traces exist.

 In the beginning of Tempo, querying for a trace was only possible if you knew the ID of the trace you were looking for.
-The initial solution was automatic logging, an approach that includes the trace ID in the log message.
-The trace ID is identified in the log and lets you jump from log message to trace ID.
+One solution was automatic logging.
+Automatic logging provides an easy and fast way of discovering trace IDs through log messages.
+Well-formatted log lines are written to a Loki instance or to `stdout` for each span, root, or process that passes through the tracing pipeline.
+This allows for automatically building a mechanism for trace discovery.
+On top of that, we also get metrics from traces using Loki, and allow quickly jumping from a log message to the trace view in Grafana.

-While this approach is useful, it isn't as powerful [TraceQL]({{< relref "../../traceql" >}}).
+While this approach is useful, it isn't as powerful as [TraceQL]({{< relref "../../traceql" >}}).
 If you are here because you know you want to log the trace ID, to enable jumping from logs to traces, then read on!

 If you want to query the system directly, read the [TraceQL documentation]({{< relref "../../traceql" >}}).
 We doubt you'll be sad.

-# Automatic logging: Trace discovery through logs

-Automatic logging provides an easy and fast way of getting trace discovery through logs.
-Automatic logging writes a well-formatted log line to a Loki instance or to `stdout` for each span, root, or process that passes through the tracing pipeline.
-This allows for automatically building a mechanism for trace discovery.
-On top of that, we also get metrics from traces using Loki.
+# Configuration

 For high throughput systems, logging for every span may generate too much volume.
 In such cases, logging per root span or process is recommended.